 Azithromycin, as the monohydrate, is a white crystalline powder with a molecular formula of C38H72N2O12 ∙ H2O and a molecular weight of 767.

-Azithromycin for Injection, USP consists of azithromycin monohydrate and the following inactive ingredients: citric acid and sodium hydroxide.
-Azithromycin for Injection, USP is supplied in lyophilized form in a 10-mL single-dose ADD-VantageTM vial for intravenous administration only after reconstitution, according to directions in the Dosage and Administration section.
-Each ADD-VantageTM vial contains azithromycin monohydrate equivalent to 500 mg azithromycin, 392 mg citric acid and sodium hydroxide for pH adjustment.
+Azithromycin for Injection, USP consists of azithromycin monohydrate and the following inactive ingredients: anhydrous citric acid and sodium hydroxide.
+Sodium hydroxide is added to adjust the pH.
+Azithromycin for Injection, USP is supplied as white to off-white lyophilized powder in a single-dose ADD-Vantage® vial for intravenous administration only after reconstitution, according to directions in the Dosage and Administration section.
+Each ADD-Vantage® vial contains azithromycin monohydrate equivalent to 500 mg azithromycin, 392 mg anhydrous citric acid and sodium hydroxide for pH adjustment.